 On top of alerting the driver and disabling the car’s ignition system, the data that comes from the test is usually sent by the device to the DMV.
 It may also be sent to a probation officer assigned to the driver or another court official.

 A DUI conviction is bad enough, but not being able to drive can make it impossible for you to earn a living or go about your daily life.
-If you need legal assistance regarding your DUI charge, contact a DUI lawyer in Denver, CO today.
+If you need legal assistance regarding your DUI charge, contact a lawyer in Denver, CO today.

 Thanks to Richard J. Banta, P.C. for their insight into criminal law and DUI convictions.